 Notably, the majority of COVID-related hospitalizations and deaths reported today are among unvaccinated people.3 You can follow updates regarding COVID-19 booster shots from the CDC website.

 What are other health and safety precautions that need to get followed?

-While the vaccines remain effective to reduce symptoms and severity, masks help reduce the actual spread of COVID-19 and its variants.
-For patients with a weakened immune system–from age or an underlying medical condition–or who are unvaccinated, masks are critical to avoid the severity of COVID-19.4 Maintaining distance and frequent and thorough handwashing also get recommended for vulnerable populations.
+While the vaccines remain effective to reduce symptoms and severity, masks and respirators help reduce the actual spread of COVID-19 and its variants.10 For patients with a weakened immune system–from age or an underlying medical condition–or who are unvaccinated, masks or respirators are critical to avoid the severity of COVID-19.11 Maintaining distance and frequent and thorough handwashing also are recommended for vulnerable populations.

-If you are in an area with a high COVID-19 Community Level, reinforce with your patients to wear a mask indoors in public, even if they are fully vaccinated.
+If you are in an area with a medium or high COVID-19 Community Level, reinforce with your patients who are at high risk of getting very sick to wear a high-quality mask or respirator indoors in public.
+If community level is high, encourage all your patients to wear a high-quality mask or respirator, even if they are fully vaccinated.
 This is true for anyone age 2 or older.
 Encourage them to be aware of their Community Level.6

 7 Different COVID-19 Vaccines.
 CDC Web site. https://www.cdc.gov/coronavirus/2019-ncov/vaccines/different-vaccines.html.
 Updated January 21, 2022.
 Accessed March 10, 2022.

 8 COVID Data Tracker.
 CDC Web site. https://covid.cdc.gov/covid-data-tracker/#covidnet-hospitalizations-vaccination.
 Updated March 1, 2022